The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Český svět, 1913

-Prager Infanteriekadettenschule refers to an infantry cadet school in Prague that was opened in 1869 and was situated in the northern part of Hradčany (from 1900 onwards).
+refers to an infantry cadet school in Prague that was opened in 1869 and was situated in the northern part of Hradčany (from 1900 onwards).
 The building still exists and has had various functions since, including its use by Nazi and Soviet occupants.
-Today the building hosts the Czech Ministry of Defence.
+Today, the building hosts the Czech Ministry of Defence.

-The real life Čeněk Sagner actually attended this school from 1901 to 1905 whereas Rudolf Lukas did not.
-He graduated from Královo Pole (Königsfeld) by Brno.
-These two were the only infantry cadet schools on Czech lands.
-In addition Moravia hosted the only cavalry cadet school in the monarchy, in Hranice na Moravě (Mährisch Weisskirchen).
+The real-life Čeněk Sagner actually attended this school from 1901 to 1905, whereas Rudolf Lukas did not.
+He graduated from Královo Pole (Königsfeld) near Brno.
+These two were the only infantry cadet schools on Czech territory.
+In addition, Moravia hosted the only cavalry cadet school in the monarchy, in Hranice na Moravě (Mährisch Weisskirchen).

 Cadet schools were institutions that educated active officers for the land forces.
-Most of them belonged to the infantry, but there were schools also for cavalry, artillery and pioneers.
-The education lasted for four years and beside military subjects general subjects were also taught.
-The graduates obtained the rank Fähnrich, until 1908 called Kadett-Stellvertreter.
-The schools' elite profile was underpinned by an arrangement were sons of officers paid much lower tuition fees than others.
+Most of them belonged to the infantry, but there were also schools for cavalry, artillery and pioneers.
+The education lasted for four years and, besides military subjects, general subjects were also taught.
+The graduates obtained the rank of Fähnrich, until 1908 called Kadett-Stellvertreter.
+The schools' elite status was supported by an arrangement whereby sons of officers paid much lower tuition fees than others.

 Quote(s) from the novel